Home Courses Dance MA Dance: Advanced Practice

 • Be able to complete daily Techniques for Performance classes alongside your weekly modules.

-• Learn from highly experienced lecturing staff and dance practitioners all specialise in their chosen fields.
+• Learn from highly-experienced lecturing staff and dance practitioners all experts in their chosen fields.

-• Work and study with dance critics, to dance company directors and choreographers.
+• Work and study with dance critics, from dance company directors to choreographers.

 Teaching and Assessment